UNO-IST-Support/GitHubClassroom_for_UNOTeachers/README.md

 ### Make a repo on GitHub

-You can skip this step if you are provided a repo through Github Classroom as once you accept the assignment, it creates a repo for you.

 Below we make a repository and copy the link so that we can get the repository onto our own computer.

 ![Alt Text](http://g.recordit.co/Uw0QIT8XhR.gif)